 The influence of the frontier upon American literature studied through various regions and movements.
 Examinations of source materials, biographies, and representative writers.
+Fall or Spring (3)

 133. American Literature: 1860-1910

 The rise of realism in American literature.
 Influences, foreign and native, which promoted the movement.
 Definition of realism.
 The literary creed of the realists.
 The romantic attack and the realist defense.